Last updated on February 26th, 2023 at 04:05 pm

 The only open spot in the old city seems to be the endless Esplanade Square and the area in front of the old fortress, which on the map is rendered with an artistic mood.

 The main street of the old town is the street of Nikiforos Theotokis.
-It starts from Liston and ends at the Spilia, the district of the harbor at the foot of the New fortress.
+It starts from Liston and ends at the Spilia, the district of the harbor at the foot of the New Fortress.
 Today, all roads inside the old city, are pedestrian roads.
 The traffic with cars is done on regional routes around the old city.

 Corfu town map

+Below, you will find a large Corfu town map with an emphasis on the part of the old city of Corfu.
 This is a map of Corfu town with the old fortress

 Old Corfu town map